 Last month, a federal judge in Los Angeles declared California’s death penalty is unconstitutional.
-Despite what you may hear from advocates against the death penalty though, Vista defense attorney Peter M. Liss believes this ruling won’t actually change the legal system in the state very much for a variety of reasons.
+Despite what you may hear from advocates against the death penalty though, defense attorney Peter M. Liss believes this ruling won’t actually change the legal system in the state very much for a variety of reasons.

 It is important to recognize that U.S. District Judge Cormac Carney did not rule that the death penalty itself is against the law.
-What he declared unconstitutional is the way California handles the sentence -notably how long inmates must wait in prison before they are executed.
-Calling the system “dysfunctional” and beyond repair, Carney explained that a death sentence in the state ultimately means “life in prison, with the remote possibility of death.”
+What he declared is that California’s death penalty is unconstitutional the way it currently operates -notably how long inmates must wait in prison before they are executed.
+Calling the system “dysfunctional” and beyond repair, Carney explained that California’s death penalty is unconstitutional because it ultimately means “life in prison, with the remote possibility of death.”

-Carney went on to explain even those 13 people who were executed waited so long for the sentence that the punishment was ultimately meaningless.
+The state hasn’t actually executed anyone since 2006.
+Even before that, only 13 people were executed since 1978, despite the fact that 900 people have received the death penalty.
+The judge went on to explain even those 13 people who were executed waited so long for the sentence that the punishment was ultimately meaningless.
 As a result, he ruled that the death penalty violates the 8th Amendment of the U.S. Constitution.

+So what does this decision mean for those who commit a crime punishable by the death penalty and those who already received the sentence?
+Attorney Peter M. Liss argues that it won’t change much for a few reasons.
 First, the case will almost certainly be appealed and will likely be settled in the Supreme Court before any final decision is made.
 Even if the state temporarily bans death penalty sentences while the case is being appealed, the 748 people already on Death Row will remain there.

-If you are charged with a crime punishable by sentence of death, the most important thing you can do is call a top Vista criminal defense lawyer as soon as possible.
+If you are charged with a crime punishable by sentence of death, the most important thing you can do is call a top criminal defense lawyer as soon as possible.
 Peter M. Liss offers a 24/7 answering service so you can speak with someone any time of day.
 If you are accused of a crime, call (760) 643-4050 to schedule a free initial consultation.